SwissDataScienceCenter/renku/docs/user/cli-installation.rst

 ===================================

 Interaction with the platform takes place via the Python-based command-line interface (CLI) and the Python API.
+Most available CLI commands are documented in our `cheatsheet <https://raw.githubusercontent.com/SwissDataScienceCenter/renku/master/docs/_static/cheatsheet/cheatsheet.pdf>`_

 Mac OS X
 --------